 But there's a catch, not all of them are equally good.
-There are awesome inflatable hot tubs - but also quite a few not worth the money.
-We've reviewed and handpicked the 10 best inflatable hot tubs available in the UK.
+There are fantastic inflatable hot tubs - but also quite a few not worth the money.
+We've reviewed and handpicked the 8 best inflatable hot tubs available in the UK.

 TOP 8 Best Inflatable Hot Tubs:

 |4.
 Lay-Z-Spa Hawaii||$$$||Check Price|